AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/README.md

 - `Introduction` and `Menu`: Classes that provide a user-friendly introduction and menu to guide users through the use of the application.

 ## Dependencies

 - numpy
 - tkinter
 - PIL (Pillow)
 - pygame
+- webbrowser

 ## Contact

 For any inquiries, issues, or contributions, feel free to open an issue in this repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the open-source community for the continuous inspiration and resources that helped in building this project.

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.